 View links

 The SMS shall allow system administrators to grant or deny operators access to all system physical components such as gateways, sites, controllers, doors, relays, inputs, access levels, reports, schedules, tenant lists, video servers, card types using workspaces.
 This allows greater ease for larger sites to locate and assign components that pertain to specific gateways and sites.
-System administrators shall be able to tailor specific system applications and workstations workspaces, therefore restricting access to information to all levels of operators.
+System administrators shall be able to tailor specific system applications and EntraPass Workstations workspaces, therefore restricting access to information to all levels of operators.
 Operators shall be able to use temporary workspaces to narrow their fields of view when accomplishing specific tasks, and then easily revert back to their main workspace.

 The SMS shall allow the configuration of a system wide feature that will automatically disable an operator that has not logged in at least once in X days.